pdewan/SakaiAnonymyzer/README.md

 java -cp path.to.jar anonymyzer.DownloadNameMap

-To run Anon in command line, use the following command:
+To run FakeNameGenerator in command line, use the following command:

 java -cp path.to.jar anonymyzer.FakeNameGenerator UID firstName lastName